Pearl Gardens: Daylily Display Gardens- Greenbank, Ontario

 They have moved over 600 daylily seedlings to Brian's parents farm south of Balsam.
 They have not yet registered any of their own daylilies with the Hemerocallis Society, but hope to in the near future.
 All seedlings are currently under evaluation.

-The entire family are members of the Ontario Daylily Society.
 Brian is now retired from the role of Education Officer at the Ministry of Education and Diane is also retired from being an ICU nurse in Scarborough.
 Both find gardening stress free and relaxing in their retirement years.
-The house hold family joke is Brian is allowed to add a new garden each year until the age of 60, then he has to grass over one garden per year.
-However, now that Brian is closer to 60, that age might move to 70.
+The house hold family joke is Brian is allowed to add a new garden each year until the age of 60, then he has to grass over one garden per year to make it easier to manage.
+However, now that Brian is 60, that age should be moved to 70.
 Who needs grass anyway!
+(This is up for debate)

 They have moved over 600 daylily seedlings to Brian's parents farm south of Balsam.
 They have not yet registered any of their own daylilies with the Hemerocallis Society, but hope to in the near future.
 All seedlings are currently under evaluation.

-The entire family are members of the Ontario Daylily Society.
 Brian is now retired from the role of Education Officer at the Ministry of Education and Diane is also retired from being an ICU nurse in Scarborough.
 Both find gardening stress free and relaxing in their retirement years.
-The house hold family joke is Brian is allowed to add a new garden each year until the age of 60, then he has to grass over one garden per year.
-However, now that Brian is closer to 60, that age might move to 70.
+The house hold family joke is Brian is allowed to add a new garden each year until the age of 60, then he has to grass over one garden per year to make it easier to manage.
+However, now that Brian is 60, that age should be moved to 70.
 Who needs grass anyway!
+(This is up for debate)